13.3. Exploring Data Formats and Fields¶

 Use these steps to create the index:

-Load a Shapefile format dataset (see The Browser Panel)
+Load an ESRI Shapefile format dataset (see The Browser Panel)

 Open the Layer Properties dialog by double-clicking on the layer name in the legend or by right-clicking and choosing from the context menu